 At NESCOE's request and with assumptions provided by NESCOE, the ISO is conducting a 2050 Transmission Study in order to identify possible transmission system deficiencies in 2035, 2040, and 2050.
 Preliminary results indicate approximately 4,000 miles, or 50%, of New England's transmission line mileage could be overloaded by 2050.
 This study will be used to develop highlevel transmission upgrade concepts and associated cost estimates to address these deficiencies.
-Input assumptions for this study are based on the "All Options" pathway in Massachusetts' Energy Pathways to Deep Decarbonization report, which was also the basis for Scenario 3 in the Future Grid Reliability Study (FGRS) Phase 1.
+Input assumptions for this study are based on the "All Options" pathway in Massachusetts' Energy Pathways to Deep Decarbonization report.
 The high renewable penetration of this scenario is consistent with the level of renewable penetration required by the New England states' clean energy policies detailed in earlier sections.